paglimo/beegfs-go/watch/README.md

 2. Install the selected package using your package manager.
 For example on Ubuntu run: `sudo dpkg -i beegfs-watch-8.0.0-alpha.1-linux.amd64.deb`.

-3. Start the BeeWatch service with: `systemctl start beegfs-watch`.
+3. Start the Watch service with: `systemctl start beegfs-watch`.

-4. Update the BeeGFS Metadata configuration so `sysFileEventLogTarget` points at the same path as the BeeWatch `event-log-target` setting (by default `/run/beegfs/eventlog`) then start/restart the Metadata service.
+4. Update the BeeGFS Metadata configuration so `sysFileEventLogTarget` points at the same path as the Watch `event-log-target` setting (by default `/run/beegfs/eventlog`) then start/restart the Metadata service.
-    * Note the parent directory of `sysFileEventLogTarget` must be accessible by the user executing BeeWatch.
+    * Note the parent directory of `sysFileEventLogTarget` must be accessible by the user executing Watch.

 5. On all BeeGFS clients configure the `sysFileEventLogMask` parameter to include the event types you are interested in, then remount BeeGFS.